Exploring Non--commutativity as a Perturbation in the Schwarzschild Black Hole: Quasinormal Modes, Scattering, and Shadows: Non--commutative Null geodesics, Photonic radius and Shadows

 The $r_{ph}$s are calculated for $M=1$ and various values of $\Theta$ to investigate the influence of non-commutativity on photonic spheres.
-When $\Theta$ equals to zero, the problem reduces to general Schwarzschild Black hole and we expect $r_{ph}$ and shadow radius to be $3M$ and $3 \sqrt{3}M$, respectively.
-In Table. \ref{Table:shadow}, notably, it is observed that the photonic radius experience decrease when $\Theta$ goes from zero to 1.
-In Fig. \ref{fig:light}, a light ray is shown which sent from the observer’s position at $ro$ into the past.
-The light ray angel with respect to the radial direction is named $\hat\alpha$ and it satisfies the following relation \cite{perlick2015influence,perlick2022calculating}.
+When $\Theta$ equals zero, the problem reduces to a general Schwarzschild Black hole and we expect $r_{ph}$ and shadow radius to be $3M$ and $3 \sqrt{3}M$, respectively in Table. \ref{Table:shadow}, notably, it is observed that the photonic radius experience decreases when $\Theta$ goes from zero to 1.
+In Fig. \ref{fig:light}, a light ray is shown which is sent from the observer’s position at $ro$ into the past.
+The light ray angle concerning the radial direction is named $\hat\alpha$ and it satisfies the following relation \cite{perlick2015influence,perlick2022calculating}.

-Now by taking into account the Eq. \eqref{rphi} for observer position we arrive at
+Now by taking into account the Eq. \eqref{rphi} for observer position, we arrive at

-Therefore, the angular radius of the shadow can be determined by the assuming the condition $r_{min} \rightarrow r_{ph} $ in Eq. \eqref{cot}
+Therefore, the angular radius of the shadow can be determined by assuming the condition $r_{min} \rightarrow r_{ph} $ in Eq. \eqref{cot}

 Then, considering the observer at a large distance, the shadow angel can be approximated by